-Wool should never be washed in regular laundry detergent?
-This is because it is too alkaline for wool and over time will cause fibres to break.
-Wool likes to be washed in a detergent with a low pH (on the acid side) which is why there are special detergents for wool.
+Did you know that wool should never be washed in laundry detergent which isn’t specifically for wool or silk?
+This is because the detergent you’d normally use for your cottons etc is too alkaline and over time will cause the wool fibres to break.
+Wool loves to be washed in a detergent with a low pH which is why there are special detergents for wool.

 - Fill a tub with lukewarm water (no hotter than 30’c).

 - Gently immerse the rug face down